Cray-HPE/hms-test/README.md

 # HMS Continuous Test (CT) Base Infrastructure Repository

-This is a MAJOR redesign (v3); go see v1 code for how the RPMs were created.
+This is a MAJOR redesign (v3); see v1 code for how RPMs were previously packaged and deployed for testing in CSM-1.2 and earlier releases.
 This repository contains the docker image `hms-test` that is inherited by the `continuous test` images (eg: `cray-fimrware-action-test` in `hms-firmware-action` repo.
 The image contains pytest, tavern, python, and execution scripts for smoke/functional tests.
 This image also includes the default configuration files (that can be overridden).
 This repository also contains a dockerfile for `hms-pytest` which is the legacy way of executing CT rpms.